Yardan/portainter/README.md

 # About

 This is not original package.
-I got it [portainer/portainer-compose](from https://github.com/portainer/portainer-compose) and left in source only what I need.
+I got it from [portainer/portainer-compose](https://github.com/portainer/portainer-compose) and left in source only what I need.

 # Install